TheV360/sb_file_toolkit/reference/sb_file_format.md

 TXT and PRG files just place the UTF-8 text after the footer.
 However, the DAT and GRP files need *more* information -- the data type, the dimensions, etc..
 To store this, they employ a secondary header, stored immediately after the end of the first header.
 This secondary header stores information for SB to parse the file properly.

+(HEY PAST ME IS IT UTF-8?
+ARE YOU SURE ABOUT THAT!!!)

 The offset is relative to the end of the common header, so it will change position depending on the version of SmileBASIC in use.

 <!--(03 = 16 bit unsigned (colors as RGBA5551, used for GRPs), 04 = Signed 32 bit integers (int%), 05 = 64-bit double (real#)).
 GRPs in SB4 are stored as integer (data type &h04) DAT files since they use RGBA8888 encoding.-->